Nuclear reactor: Reactivity control

 In other reactors, the coolant acts as a poison by absorbing neutrons in the same way that the control rods do.
 In these reactors, power output can be increased by heating the coolant, which makes it a less dense poison.
-Nuclear reactors generally have automatic and manual systems to scram the reactor in an emergency shut down.
+Nuclear reactors generally have automatic and manual systems to scram the reactor in an emergency shutdown.
 These systems insert large amounts of poison (often boron in the form of boric acid) into the reactor to shut the fission reaction down if unsafe conditions are detected or anticipated.

 Most types of reactors are sensitive to a process variously known as xenon poisoning, or the iodine pit.
 The common fission product Xenon-135 produced in the fission process acts as a neutron poison that absorbs neutrons and therefore tends to shut the reactor down.
 Xenon-135 accumulation can be controlled by keeping power levels high enough to destroy it by neutron absorption as fast as it is produced.
 Fission also produces iodine-135, which in turn decays (with a half-life of 6.57 hours) to new xenon-135.
 When the reactor is shut down, iodine-135 continues to decay to xenon-135, making restarting the reactor more difficult for a day or two, as the xenon-135 decays into cesium-135, which is not nearly as poisonous as xenon-135, with a half-life of 9.2 hours.
 This temporary state is the "iodine pit."
-If the reactor has sufficient extra reactivity capacity, it can be restarted.
-As the extra xenon-135 is transmuted to xenon-136, which is much less a neutron poison, within a few hours the reactor experiences a "xenon burnoff (power) transient".
+If the reactor has sufficient excess reactivity, it can be restarted.
+As the extra xenon-135 is transmuted to xenon-136, which is much less of a neutron poison, within a few hours the reactor experiences a "xenon burnoff (power) transient".
 Control rods must be further inserted to replace the neutron absorption of the lost xenon-135.
 Failure to properly follow such a procedure was a key step in the Chernobyl disaster.

-Reactors used in nuclear marine propulsion (especially nuclear submarines) often cannot be run at continuous power around the clock in the same way that land-based power reactors are normally run, and in addition often need to have a very long core life without refueling.
-For this reason many designs use highly enriched uranium but incorporate burnable neutron poison in the fuel rods.
-This allows the reactor to be constructed with an excess of fissionable material, which is nevertheless made relatively safe early in the reactor's fuel burn cycle by the presence of the neutron-absorbing material which is later replaced by normally produced long-lived neutron poisons (far longer-lived than xenon-135) which gradually accumulate over the fuel load's operating life.
+Reactors used in nuclear marine propulsion (especially nuclear submarines) often cannot be operated at continuous power around the clock as land-based power reactors are normally run, and they also often need to have a very long core life without refueling.
+For this reason, many designs use highly enriched uranium but incorporate burnable neutron poison in the fuel rods.
+This allows the reactor to be constructed with an excess of fissionable material.
+Early in the fuel burn cycle, safety is maintained by the presence of the neutron-absorbing material.
+Over the operating life of the fuel load, this initial absorber is gradually replaced by naturally produced neutron poisons that persist and accumulate far longer than xenon-135.

 Electrical power generation

 The energy released in the fission process generates heat, some of which can be converted into usable energy.
-A common method of harnessing this thermal energy is to use it to boil water to produce pressurized steam which will then drive a steam turbine that turns an alternator and generates electricity.
+A common method of harnessing this thermal energy is to use it to boil water to produce pressurized steam, which will then drive a steam turbine that turns an alternator and generates electricity.